 Dr. Tori Derr, Assistant Professor of Environmental Studies, California State University-Monterey Bay

 "Still Waters describes an after-school program in Brooklyn that serves as a refuge for children who are recent immigrants to the United States...Their writing, reading, and Latin studies validate their own imaginations, their intelligence, and their capacity to think about questions fundamental to human identity and meaning.
 If you want to expand your sense of the educationally possible, watch this film."

 Greg Smith, Professor Emeritus, Teacher Education, Lewis and Clark College, Author, Place-Based Education: Learning to Be Where We Are

-"Demonstrates what education can and should accomplish for students...Children spend much of their time reading writing, discussing, and learning; there are no tests, homework, or bullying...Children come away feeling the learning is joyful and stress-free."
+"Demonstrates what education can and should accomplish for students...Children spend much of their time reading, writing, discussing, and learning; there are no tests, homework, or bullying...Children come away feeling that learning is joyful and stress-free."

 Carol Holzberg, Booklist

 "A fascinating look at a unique school that 'teaches what can't be measured.'
 Viewers will acknowledge on a more profound level the plight of these children and perhaps find their own thinking challenged."

 |Reduced rates for activist and grassroots groups.
 Please inquire.

 Includes scene selection and SDH captions for the deaf and hard-of-hearing.